agarsev/gf-paleoquizz/REPORT.md

 The paleontology grammar used for this coursework consists of three files, one for the abstract syntax and one each for the concrete syntax of English and Spanish.

-* Abstract Syntax *
+### Abstract Syntax

 The facts we are interested in for the paleontology quiz are shaped in a very determinate way.
-They are facts about events that happened at some point in life's history, and involved a determinate group of living beings.
+They are facts about events that happened at some point in the history of Life, and involved a determinate group of living beings.
 Thus, we can identify three main components in our facts:

 1. The event (called Action in the grammar)
-2. The group of living beings, usually a clade but can also be a qualified term (linguistically, a nound with an adjective)
+2. The group of living beings, usually a clade but can also be a more specific term (such as a noun with an adjective, for example _modern bony fishes_)
 3. The time when the event happened.

-The Abstract syntax also allows two shapes for the sentences as explained above in the previous section.
+The Abstract syntax also allows two shapes for the sentences as NOT explained above in the previous section.
 It is a matter of argument whether the topic/focus division of natural language should belong to concrete or abstract syntax, but we choose the latter since for this coursework it makes it easier to generate